 Why did I move to Folkestone?

-I was living just off Hackney Road in East London (prior to that I had a flat in Tooley Street near Tower Bridge) and, whilst my flat was in a fab location just a short walk from Shoreditch, Broadway Market, Columbia Road and Brick Lane, I had been in London for around 15 years and wanted to do something new (I was having fun, loved the parties and social side etc but was in my mid 30s and wanted a change from that scene) plus, if I am being honest, I found London a different place (for me) to when I first moved there in 2002 (it had changed, and so had I, to whatever degrees).
-Terror attacks were grim, Brexit stuff made me lose faith in humans a little, I wanted to get away from the treadmill.
-Perhaps it was an early midlife crisis haha.
+I was living just off Hackney Road in East London and, whilst my flat was in a fab location just a short walk from Shoreditch, Broadway Market, Columbia Road and Brick Lane, I had been in London for around 15 years and wanted to do something new (I was having fun, loved the parties and social side etc but was in my mid 30s and wanted a change from that scene) plus, if I am being honest, I found London a different place (for me) to when I first moved there in 2002 (it had changed, and so had I, to whatever degrees).
+Terror attacks and worries were grim, Brexit stuff made me lose faith in humans a little, the hurried pace and culture can get tiresome and I wanted to get away from the treadmill.
+Perhaps it was an early midlife crisis. haha. eek.

 A lot of my pals had been priced out of the area in which I lived so many were going to Walthamstow and Peckham, or nearer Forest Hill, particularly those with kids.
 I had a large mortgage and worked 3 days per week in a City career and 4 days on the art stuff.
 I felt I wanted to move further out and have less of a mortgage and more freedom.

-A friend suggested Margate (i.e. much further out!) as a lot of people she knew were looking there.
+A friend suggested Margate (i.e. much further out than my usual zone 1/2!) as a lot of people she knew were looking there.
 I thought it couldn't hurt to look.
 I had already toyed with the idea of Brighton where I knew plenty of people, but the property prices were high, and I had decided the aim was to cut my mortgage, focus more on living on my artwork alone and also be close enough to London to get in easily and see my friends there, plus obviously much of my art career would remain there given the nature of the artwork I do (neon stuff).

 I liked being by the sea and enjoyed the energy in Margate so I spent a number of weekends viewing many properties there, and whilst my available budget went far, I couldn't find anything quite right plus the 1.5 hour approx train journey either way was quite a lot to consider doing several times per week.
 I then also looked at Hastings where a few friends had moved also.
 I loved Hastings and St Leonards, but again the train journey to London was a long one and it was something I would need to do a lot, so I was reluctant.
 A pal who owns a lot of property around the south east coast suggested I look at Folkestone given the positive noise they had heard.
 I popped down and loved it - on that first visit decided it was the one I wanted to move to.
 There was a lovely feel about the town that I really liked, there is quite a lot of greenery around, plus property is much more affordable (not as cheap as Margate though and prices have definitely been going up) and there are some BEAUTIFUL buildings around, there are some nice cafes and restaurants (including vegan options), there are some really pretty parts of town (around The Leas), the beaches are quiet and clean, and, importantly, the HS1 train meant reaching Stratford International in 46 mins (or Kings Cross in 55 mins) which was half the time of Hastings or Margate.
 In addition to all this, and another key factor for me, was that the Creative Quarter was very appealing to me - an entire area being regenerated via a charitable organisation and specifically providing accommodation, studios and retail premises to creatives at good rates.
 Also, a lot of the regeneration seemed to be financed via private sources rather than relying on government funding, which in a time of austerity is obviously variable.
 I could see potential opportunities for me there to establish a business (or have a go anyway!
 You never know how "the dream" will work out until you really try it) in a town where creative industry-driven growth was being supported and encouraged.